iapyeh/sshscript/tutorial.md

 host4    OpenSSL 1.0.2g  1 Mar 2016
 ```

-Further more, you can store common settings in a separated file:
+Furthermore, you can store common settings in a separated file:

 Let’s create a new file named “common.spy”